top1944/duckuments/docs/atoms_20_setup_and_demo/30_demos/26_fleet_level_planning.md

 ## Pre-flight checklist {#demo-template-pre-flight}

 Check: Duckiebots have communication dependencies installed (described above).

 Check: Duckiebots and laptop are connected to the same network

-Check: All duckeibots can be ssh'ed from your laptop
+Check: All duckiebots can be ssh'ed from your laptop

 Check: You got popcorn and refreshments for the taxi customers

 ## Demo instructions {#demo-template-run}

 ### Step 1:
 Pick a duckiebot, log in via ssh.

 ### Step 2: checkout branch
 From duckietown root folder:

 	git checkout devel-fleet-planning

-### Step 3: rebuild catkin

-	make build-catkin

-### Step 4: Environment
+### Step 3: Environment
  Prepare environment:

 	source environment.sh
 	source set_veh_name.sh <robot_name>

+### Step 4: rebuild using catkin

+    make build-catkin

 ### Step 5: Run the demo!

+Run this on the duckiebot:

 	roslaunch fleet_planning master.launch